-Writing your own book is a dream many of us share, and the reason most people haven’t done it yet is simply that they haven’t had the time.
-So, now you do have time, why not focus on making your dream a reality?
+Writing a book is a dream that many of us share, and the reason most people haven’t done it yet is simply because they haven’t had the time.
+So, now you do have some extra time, why not focus on making this dream a reality?

 Whether it’s writing a novel, a nonfiction book, or your own memoir, almost everyone has a book in them – you just need passion and discipline.

-If you’ve always dreamed of being published, you might want to read our guide; How to write a book and get it published.
+If you’ve always dreamed of being a published author, you might want to read our guide; How to write a book and get it published.
 Or, if you’re passionate about cooking, you can check out our article; How to write and publish a cookbook.